BerringDC/BDC_qc/README.md

 #### Timing/gap test

 This test controls whether the most recent measurement has been received within the expected time period.

-Measurements failing this test are only marked as suspect, to be controlled later.
+Action: Values that fail the test should be flagged as suspect data (3).
 | **Flags** | **Description** |
 | :---: | :---: |
 | Suspect (3) | _Check for the arrival of data <br><br> Data didn&#39;t come in as expected: NOW – TIM\_STMP &gt; TIM\_INC_ |